-We welcome you to the website of Our Mother of Mercy, Our Lady of Guadalupe, 'the ever Virgin Mary, Mother of the One True God'.
-This website's icon is the actual Sacred Tilma (cloak) of St Juan Diego which hangs above the altar of Our Lady's Basilica in Mexico City.
+Welcome to the website of Our Mother of Mercy, Our Lady of Guadalupe, 'the ever Virgin Mary, Mother of the One True God'.

-Our Lady of Guadalupe's image is the only picture Mother Mary personally left us here on earth - a heavenly gift imprinted on a rough cactus fabric, by the grace of God.
+Our Lady of Guadalupe's image is the only picture Mother Mary personally left us here on earth (with no human intervention) - a heavenly gift imprinted on a rough cactus fabric, by the grace of God.

 He wrote the document in Nahuatl - the language of the Mexica people, a Mesoamerican culture in Ancient Mexico, particularly referring to the Aztecs and Toltecs.
 The Blessed Virgin Mary used this poetic language to communicate with Juan Diego in addition to symbols that the native Indians used or were familiar with.

 St Juan Diego's tilma was a rough cloak made of woven Maguey cactus fibers extracted from the Mexican Agave and known to last around 20-30 years.
-This Sacred Tilma with the miraculous Image is still with us today, intact and in its original condition (almost 485 years later), having survived a bomb explosion and an accidental acid spill which would naturally have destroyed or damaged the tilma.
+This Sacred Tilma with the miraculous Image is still with us today, intact and in its original condition (more than 485 years later), having survived a bomb explosion and an accidental acid spill which would naturally have destroyed or damaged the Tilma.

 Each part of Our Lady of Guadalupe's Holy Image carries a supernatural significance parallel to the symbols used by this ancient culture.
 To the Aztecs, one look at this Holy Image immediately brought to mind the cultural symbols that were important to them, from the top of her head down to her feet.
 With Our Lady's head slightly bent, her hands folded and her knee bent, she appears to be dancing while clapping her hands - this was how the Aztecs prayed.
 Following Our Lady of Guadalupe's miracle, it is important to note that the Aztecs themselves asked to be baptized in the Catholic Faith.
 Hence, the multitude of conversion ending their culture of human sacrifice.